-Entertainment Rock and Roll Hall of Fame ceremony announces return to Brooklyn LL Cool J has been nominated for the fifth time.
-LL Cool J is the only NYC-born nominee on the 2019 Rock and Roll Hall of Fame induction ballot.
-Photo Credit: Getty Images for BET/Bennett Raglin By Meghan Giannotta firstname.lastname@example.org @MeghGia Updated October 9, 2018 11:08 AM Print Share fbShare Tweet Email LL Cool J is the only artist representing New York City in the 2019 list of Rock and Roll Hall of Fame nominees.
-The Queens rapper, a five-time nominee, is among 15 total performers eyeing spots at the Barclays Center ceremony taking place next spring.
-Joining him on the ballot are six first-timers: Stevie Nicks, Def Leppard, Todd Rundgren, John Prine, Roxy Music and Devo.
-Janet Jackson, first nominated in 2016, is also up for induction again after her 2015 comeback album “Unbreakable.”
-Bands Radiohead and Rage Against the Machine made the list for the second year in a row, after being passed up for the honor in 2018.
+Entertainment Rock and Roll Hall of Fame ceremony returns to Brooklyn Here's what you'll need to know about the ceremony.
+Janet Jackson was among 15 artists nominated for the 2019 Rock and Roll Hall of Fame induction ceremony.
+Photo Credit: Getty Images for Essence/Bennett Raglin By Meghan Giannotta firstname.lastname@example.org @MeghGia Updated March 29, 2019 10:35 AM Print Share fbShare Tweet Email Janet Jackson, Radiohead, The Cure and more will be inducted into the Rock and Roll Hall of Fame during an annual ceremony in Brooklyn Friday.
+This year’s inductees were among 15 total performers eyeing spots at the Barclays Center ceremony.
+Janet Jackson, first nominated in 2016, made the cut this year after her 2015 comeback album “Unbreakable.”
+Radiohead made the list for the second year in a row, after being passed up for the honor in 2018.
 The nomination list only includes artists (or bands) who released their first commercial recording at least 25 years ago.
-A group of 1,000 artists, historians and members of the music industry will weigh in on which of the nominees will go down in rock and roll history.
-Six nominees are typically chosen.
-For LL Cool J, the fifth time might be the charm.
-Fans can back the performer of their choice by voting for the nominees at rockhall.com through Dec.
-9. The five artists with the most public votes will make it onto a “fan ballot,” giving them a boost when it comes time for the experts to make the final cut.
-The list of inductees is slated to be released in December.
+A group of 1,000 artists, historians and members of the music industry weigh in on which of the nominees will go down in rock and roll history.
+Six nominees are typically chosen, though this year’s ceremony will honor seven.
+Fans were given the chance to back the performer of their choice by voting for the nominees online.
+The five artists with the most public votes made it onto a “fan ballot,” giving them a boost when it came time for the experts to make the final cut.
 Want to watch along while the 2019 inductees join the ranks of Billy Joel (1999), Aerosmith (2001), AC/DC (2003), Tupac Shakur (2017) and hundreds of other artists?
 Here’s what you’ll need to know about the ceremony.
 When is the 2019 Rock and Roll Hall of Fame induction ceremony?
-The induction will once again return to the Barclays Center in Brooklyn for an open-to-the-public ceremony set for March 29.
-Times are yet to be announced.
+The induction will once again return to the Barclays Center in Brooklyn for an open-to-the-public ceremony set for March 29, 7 p.m.
 Last year's event took place in Cleveland, Ohio.
-Who are the nominees?
-The final list of inductees has not yet been revealed, but 15 artists made the cut for the 2019 nominees ballot.
-Def Leppard, Devo, Janet Jackson, John Prine, Kraftwerk, LL Cool J, MC5, Radiohead, Rage Against the Machine, Roxy Music, Stevie Nicks, The Cure, Todd Rundgren, Rufus & Chaka Khan and The Zombies have the chance to be inducted.
+Who are the inductees?
+Fifteen artists made the cut for the 2019 nominees ballot.
+Def Leppard, Devo, Janet Jackson, John Prine, Kraftwerk, LL Cool J, MC5, Radiohead, Rage Against the Machine, Roxy Music, Stevie Nicks, The Cure, Todd Rundgren, Rufus & Chaka Khan and The Zombies had the chance to be inducted.
+Of the 15, seven were chosen to take part in the 34th annual induction ceremony.
+They are: The Cure, Def Leppard, Janet Jackson, Stevie Nicks, Radiohead, Roxy Music and The Zombies.
 How can I get tickets?
 The ceremony is open to the public, so you’ll be able to witness rock and roll history go down in person, if that’s your thing.
-Pre-sale and public ticket dates have not yet been announced.
-But, if you want to up your chances of scoring a seat you may want to consider becoming a Rock and Roll Hall of Fame member.
-Donors registered as of Dec.
-31 will get first pick, according to the organization.
-Tickets will be made available at ticketmaster.com.
+Tickets are still available at Ticketmaster.com, with prices starting at $75.
 How can I watch the ceremony online?
 The entire concert/ceremony, about two hours long, will air on HBO.
 Subscribers can tune in via livestream at HBO.com.
 SiriusXM is also hosting a radio simulcast, if you prefer not to be tied down to the TV.
 By Meghan Giannotta email@example.com @MeghGia Meghan Giannotta has been covering all things entertainment for amNY.com since 2016.
 Share on Facebook Share on Twitter Comments We're revamping our Comments section.
 Learn more and share your input.